tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson2.md

 ### Examining a Gene

-- Zoom in on the Gene that encodes the Spike protein by hovering with your mouse on the genome track and clicking and dragging over the portion that is directly above the "S" protein.
+- Zoom in on the Gene that encodes the Spike protein by hovering with your mouse on the genome track and clicking and dragging over the portion that is directly above the "S" gene in the GFF track.

 - We should see the coordinate box show roughly basepairs 22,000-25,000 `NC_045512.2:22,000-25,000`.